 Where to go and what to see in Dunedin

 A beautiful neo-gothic city by the sea, Dunedin's quirky urban centre is a mixture of grand old buildings, intriguing shops and bustling eateries, with vibrant street art around almost every corner.
 To add nature to the mix, extending out from the city centre is the picturesque Otago Peninsula, home to some of New Zealand's most treasured wildlife.

 Where the wild things are

 Extraordinary rare marine mammals and seabirds live close to downtown Dunedin, including royal albatrosses, yellow-eyed penguins, little blue penguins, New Zealand fur seals and sea lions.

 The best place to see these amazing creatures is at the end of Otago Peninsula, a wonderland of coastal scenery and wildlife habitats.
 The road along the peninsula is punctuated by pretty bays, historic villages, farmland, wild surf beaches and sea cliffs.

 Right at the tip of Otago Peninsula is the Royal Albatross Centre, where you can visit the world's only mainland breeding colony of royal albatross.
-Nearby is the Penguin Place, a private conservation reserve for yellow-eyed penguins (Maori name hoiho).
-You can also see little blue penguins, fur seals and sea lions with a local tour operator, such as Nature’s Wonders or Monarch Cruises, who will know the best locations for viewing.
+Nearby is the Penguin Place, a private conservation reserve for yellow-eyed penguins (hoiho).
+You can also see little blue penguins, fur seals and sea lions with a local tour operator, such as Elm Wildlife Tours or Monarch Cruises, who will know the best locations for sightseeing.